aefarrell/aefarrell.github.io/_posts/2021-06-19-building_infiltration_eg2.md

-Which is not to say the model is insensitive to the natural ventillation rate, merely that for a given building the impact of changing windspeed on the ventillation rate is cancelled out by the change in the outdoor concentration profile.
+Which is not to say the model is insensitive to the natural ventilation rate, merely that for a given building the impact of changing windspeed on the ventilation rate is canceled out by the change in the outdoor concentration profile.

 ### Equivalent Leak Area